lignumsystem/lignum-core/README.md

 	sudo port install qt5
 	sudo port install hdf5

-### Qt4
-The `LignumWb` workbench has been implemented with Qt4.
-MacPorts has only Intel binary.
-Therefore Rosetta2 must be installed for Apple Silicon processors:

-	sudo softwareupdate --install-rosetta
-	sudo port install qt4-mac

-To build `LignumWb` see the README.md file in qt-workbench.

 ### Doxygen
-Documentation of the *lignum-core* and applications  will be done directly in the software and typsetted with Doxygen.
-The documentation uses also LaTeX for typesetting mathematical notations.
+Documentation of the *lignum-core* and The LIGNUM System applications will be done directly in the software and typsetted with Doxygen.
+The documentation uses LaTeX for typesetting mathematical equations and notations:

 	sudo port install doxygen +qt5
 	sudo port install doxygen-launcher